ErandBizati/TravelEye/README.md

 ## Installation
 ### Materials
+This device was made with one specific list of components; however, this project could be recreated with slightly different components and still function.
+Below are the generic components required for the project along with exact models used by the team in parenthesis.
-- RTL-SDR
+- RTL-SDR (V3)
-- Raspberry Pi
+- Raspberry Pi (3B+)
-- Raspberry Pi battery
+- Raspberry Pi Battery (PiSugar S Plus)
-- Touch Screen
+- Touch Screen (Hosyond 7-inch HDMI)
-- SMA Antenna
+- SMA Antenna (Bingfu BFN00419)
-- Normal Open Button
+- Normal Open Button (Twidec Push Button 7mm)

 This project uses a custom 3D printed case.
-The STL file for printing can be found in the repository
+The STL file for printing can be found in the repository.
+Black PLA filament was used for the final case.
+Case design is based on the exact parts used therefore, if any components are swapped out, the case might no longer fit all components

 ### Assembly
 The following diagram shows the layout of all the device components within the case